 - What are transfers of business assets qualifying for the relief?

-- Circumstances in which the relief applies in relation to goods
+- Circumstances in which the relief applies to tangible assets

-- Circumstances in which the relief extends to services
+- Circumstances in which the relief applies to intangible assets

 - Transfer of a business to a non-established person